 In the FUNdamentals stage, participants develop fundamental movement skills in structured and unstructured environments for play.
 The focus is on providing fun, inclusive, multisport, and developmentally appropriate sport and physical activity.
-These experiences will result in the participant developing a wide range of movement skill along with the confidence and desire to participate.
+These experiences will result in the participant developing a wide range of movement skills along with the confidence and desire to participate.

 - Target 180 minutes of activity per day, with 60 of those minutes spend in vigorous physical activity.